 - Diminishes reflections and glare.

-Get a Dropnoise shade case for only $0.90 to go with the shades.
+Get a Dropnoise shade case for FREE to go with the shades.
 They are light, and compact for easy storage.
 Check out here.

 FIT / SIZE GUIDE